 The more money you’re able to put into a down payment, the less you’ll need to borrow and the lower your monthly payments could be.
 Having lower monthly payments can allow you to put more money into other obligations, like your rent or mortgage, student loans or credit card debt.

 A larger monthly payment may be harder to afford if a financial emergency arises.
-And if you skip your car payment, you may fall behind on your auto loan, which could lead to default and repossession.
+And if you skip your car payment, you may fall behind on your car loan, which could lead to auto loan default and repossession.
 In turn, that can hurt your credit and ability to take out loans in the future.

 How to save money for a car